lsandini/cgmsim-www/docs/admin/pump_mode.md

 ## Basal/bolus CSII

-In virtual pump mode, the basal infusion rate is set on [Nightscout's Profile Editor](../nightscout/profile.md).
+In virtual pump mode, there will be no long-acting insulin agonist.
+Instead, all insulin is provided as a continuous subcutaneous infusion of mealtime insulin.
+The basal infusion rate is set on [Nightscout's Profile Editor](../nightscout/profile.md).

-This is a simple implementation of a basic basal/bolus CSII, without temporary basal rates, bolus wizard or other special features.
+This is a simple implementation of a basic basal/bolus CSII, without temporary basal rates, extended boluses, bolus wizard or other special features.

-Bolusing is done by administrating mealtime insulin exactly as with Multiple Daily Injections. **There is no integrated controller or "AID" functionality** in CGMSIM.
+Bolusing is done by administrating mealtime insulin exactly as with Multiple Daily Injections. **There is no integrated controller or "AID" functionality** included in CGMSIM.

 ## DIYAPS